jamiefolsom/arbotopia/_posts/2013-03-08-rare-birds-odd-ducks-at-jamaica-pond.md

 This poor duck managed to get a Gatorade cap ring in its bill and up over its head, and couldn’t get it off.
 My friend Andrew Joslin and I—equipped with waders and nets—tried several times to capture and free the duck, but it wouldn’t let us get close enough.
 The Animal Rescue League attempted to net it from a canoe and also failed.
 After being in the area for more than a week it disappeared.
 We presumed it died, since the plastic “bit” didn’t allow it to fly more than short distances.
 The event is a poignant reminder to dispose of your trash properly.

-The avian genus _Aythya_ is represented by six species in Massachusetts and five of them have been recorded on the Pond.
+The avian genus_ Aythya _is represented by six species in Massachusetts and five of them have been recorded on the Pond.
 The most commonly seen is the Ring-necked Duck:

 ![](/images//2018/11/Ring-necked-DuckJPG.jpg?fit=525%2C398&ssl=1)

 Ring-necked Ducks, two males and a female on the right.
 Photo: Bob Mayer

 These handsome ducks should have been called “ring-billed” due to the white ring around their bill.
 The bill marking is far more distinctive than the chestnut neck ring, found on males and seen only at close range.
 One or more Ring-necks have been seen every year recently on the Pond.
-On the other hand, the Canvasback—the largest of the _Aythya_ group was documented only once before in this century until two males arrived in January, departing less than 48 hours later.
+On the other hand, the Canvasback—the largest of the _Aythya g_roup—was documented only once before in this century until two males arrived in January, departing less than 48 hours later.

 ![](/images/P1030762.jpg)